RiaJha02/Child-Labour/README.md

 # Child-Labour
 Portal on Child Labour

-The project is developed at the Grand Finale of Smart Indian hackathon 2019 under the Ministry of Labour and Employment.
+The project is developed at the Grand Finale of Smart India Hackathon 2019 under the Ministry of Labour and Employment.

 Problem Statement: Eradication of Child Labour Using Systems Approach